 The best ways to keep your system safe

-A backed up, and up-to-date operating system is the forefront of defense against unwanted code running on your computer.
+A backed-up and up-to-date operating system is the frontline of defense against unwanted code running on your computer.

 1. Keep your system up to date

-It’s important to keep your phone, your computer, and all apps and programs running on them, up to date too, to defend against malware.
+It’s important to keep your phone, your computer, and all apps and programs up to date too, to defend against malware.
 This can sometimes be tiresome, but it is the most important thing to keep you safe.

 Even if you keep your system up to date, there is still a tiny chance that you will be infected with a virus.
 There are constant new threats that have yet to be analyzed and discovered and potentially even ones specifically targeting you.
-It is not likely that your Antivirus will be able to defend you against all such threats.
+It is not likely that an antivirus will be able to defend you against all such threats.